xaoxaxo/fan_ctrl/README.md

 # fan_ctrl

 ## Description
+This is a script - fan speed based on CPU temperature for the Raspberry PI.
+It will control its speed like it's done on mainstream PC, using Python.

 This program is derived from fan_ctrl.py, which was copied from https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/

+In the link above, there is a very nice description of the hardware connections.
+For my needs, I have to change the python script only.

 Thank you for the hard work, Aerandir14

-This program is free software: you can redistribute it and/or modify it how you like.
 The source did not specify the license, therefore I am not specifying it either.

-This is a script - fan speed based on CPU temperature.
-It will control its speed like it's done on mainstream PC, using Python.

 I have reworked the script to suite my needs:
 - specify initial fan PWM